Green Card Attorney Washington, DC: Frequently Asked Questions

 A "green card" is the document that shows you have become a legal resident of the U.S.A., with the right to live and work in the country permanently, and eventually seek U.S. citizenship, should you choose to do so.

-A green card does not make you a citizen, but after living and working in the U.S.A. for 5 years, you gain the the right to apply for U.S. citizenship.
+A green card does not make you a citizen, but after living and working in the U.S.A. for 5 years, you gain the right to apply for U.S. citizenship.
 Those who first had conditional status and then gained permanent resident status have the right to apply for U.S. citizenship 5 years from the time that conditional status was approved.

 There are different types of situations that bring people into the U.S.A.
 When a person is coming to the U.S.A. with the goal of living here permanently, this person will require an immigrant visa.
 A non-immigrant visa is issued to those who live outside the U.S.A. who are coming to the country temporarily, whether for business, pleasure, to visit family, to work on a temporary basis, or as a student.

 Yes, in many cases.
 In order to extend a visa, a request must be submitted to the USCIS.
-A Form I-539, an Application to Extend/Change Nonimmigrant Status must be submitted, prior to your visa expiration date.
+A Form I-539, an Application to Extend/Change Nonimmigrant Status, must be submitted, prior to your visa expiration date.
 If you stay beyond the time limits of your visa without filing this application, you could later be barred from entering the U.S. in the future.
 The process should be undertaken at least 45 days before your current visa expires.

 Certain relatives will be eligible to get a visa, based upon your particular legal status.
 As a citizen, you can petition for your spouse, unmarried children under 21, sons and daughters who are married or over 21, your parents and your siblings, as well as for your fiancé who lives in another country, as well as the children of your fiancé.
 The spouse and children are eligible for a green card allowing for permanent residency as the right to live and work in the country.

 Green card holders can petition for certain family members as well, including the spouse, unmarried children under 21, and an unmarried son or daughter of any age.
 To gain legal status as a permanent resident for these family members, a Petition for Alien Relative must be filed.
 There are "preference categories" that give priority to certain family members.
 If your relative is already present in the U.S.A., you can seek an adjustment of the current status.
 A visa petition can be filed to determine if you have a qualified relationship with this relative, which then places that person in line for the processing of a visa.
-All of these issues are best managed by a highly qualified and experienced immigration lawyer that can help you move the process forward more quickly, and help you to avoid critical errors that could delay a visa application.
+All of these issues are best managed by a highly qualified immigration lawyer who can help you move the process forward more quickly and help you to avoid critical errors that could delay a visa application.

 A recent Supreme Court decision that struck down the DOMA (Defense of Marriage Act) has had an impact on same-sex couples with regard to their rights, including immigrating to the U.S.A.
 U.S. embassies and consulates can no longer treat a same-sex couple any differently than any other couple seeking legal status in the U.S.A., including in the right to seek a family visa.
 A same-sex spouse of a person applying for a visa to live or work, engage in studies, as an international exchange student, or as a legal immigrant is now eligible to get a derivative visa.
 Stepchildren can also qualify for a visa.
 In order to qualify, your marriage must be legal in the foreign country (or U.S. state) in which it was performed.
 Currently, only legal marriages allow for derivative visas for spouses and children, and civil union or domestic partnerships do not qualify.
-Same sex couples who intend to marry also now have the right to apply for a fiancé visa.
+Same-sex couples who intend to marry also now have the right to apply for a fiancé visa.

 Contact

-Learn which visas you are eligible for you to enter the United States, and get assistance applying.
+Get Started NowLearn which visas you are eligible for you to enter the United States, and get assistance applying.
 Contact an immigration attorney at (888) 223-8176 today!